 Our philosophy can be summed up fairly quickly on this subject.
 If an employee decides to move on, or on the rare occasion we have to let one go, we have to ask ourselves one question: Did we give this employee all the tools and support needed to help them succeed?
 We're asking them to give all they have to our company, has the company given all it could to make them successful?
 We can answer that question with a resounding "yes" on nearly every occasion.

 It's not all work and training, though.
-With two stores in close proximity, we have a natural and healthy competition that has developed between the two stores.
+With two stores in close proximity, we have a natural and healthy competition that has developed.
 We try to get together quarterly for some type of team-building and steam-venting event.
 The latest one was a day of paintball that was attended by most employees of both stores, as well as owners and management.

 We also have an annual riding competition that showcases the skills learned in our rider training program.
 This year, the McHenry staff took the trophy home and it was our new MotorClothes salesperson Brittany that did it!
 She's 18 years old and can put a Road King anywhere you want to see it go!
 We believe that all staff should ride, and when she started with us in June, she had been riding dirt bikes most of her life but didn't have her motorcycle endorsement.
 Off to our rider training program she went, and now she is an alternate instructor!